Hair Loss NYC

 Platelet Rich Plasma (PRP) for Hair Loss

 Dr. Michele Green was one of the first dermatologists in NYC to treat hair loss with Platelet Rich Plasma (PRP) injections.
 PRP is a holistic, straightforward, and highly effective treatment.
-After a simple blood draws, your blood is spun in a special PRP separating tube, extracting the platelet-rich plasma.
+After a simple blood draw, your blood is spun in a special PRP separating tube, extracting the platelet-rich plasma.
 The PRP has all the important growth factors, which are injected into your scalp to re-grow your hair.
 PRP has been used for years by professional athletes, in conjunction with injections into their joints, to speed up healing naturally.
 Patients typically benefit from 5 treatments of PRP, spaced one month apart, and annual maintenance treatments to sustain their hair and prevent future hair loss.

 PRP Treatment for male and female patients

 PRP is a non-invasive injectable treatment for hair loss that uses the patient’s blood.
 A small blood sample is taken from the patient in a special tube placed in a centrifuge and spun for ten minutes to separate the plasma from red blood cells.
 The separated plasma contains the PRP (platelet-rich plasma) injected into the scalp to treat hair loss.
-The plasma that is separated during this process contains growth factors which are a mixture of proteins and cytokines.
+The plasma that is separated during this process contains growth factors, which are a mixture of proteins and cytokines.
 The proteins and cytokines are important in stimulating the hair follicles to generate hair growth.
 The growth factors found in PRP are known to produce the following effects.

-• Epidermal Growth Factor (EGF) regulates cell growth stimulating keratinocyte and fibroblast production.
+- Epidermal Growth Factor (EGF) regulates cell growth, stimulating keratinocyte and fibroblast production.

-• Transforming Growth Factor (TGF) promotes the growth of new blood vessels.
+- Transforming Growth Factor (TGF) promotes the growth of new blood vessels.

-• Vascular Endothelial Growth Factor (VEGF) stimulates the growth of blood vessels from the existing vasculature.
+- Vascular Endothelial Growth Factor (VEGF) stimulates the growth of blood vessels from the existing vasculature.

-• Fibroblast Growth Factor (FGF) promotes granulation during tissue repair.
+- Fibroblast Growth Factor (FGF) promotes granulation during tissue repair.

-• Platelet-Derived Growth Factor (PDGF) Promotes collagen growth and proteoglycan synthesis, attracting macrophages and fibroblasts to the treated area.
+- Platelet-derived Growth Factor (PDGF) Promotes collagen growth and proteoglycan synthesis, attracting macrophages and fibroblasts to the treated area.

-• Interleukins, Macrophages, Keratinocytes, Endothelial Cells, Lymphocytes, Fibroblasts, Osteoblasts, Basophils, and Mast Cells activate fibroblast differentiation and induce collagen and proteoglycan synthesis for healthy cell production and repair of damaged tissues.
+- Interleukins, Macrophages, Keratinocytes, Endothelial Cells, Lymphocytes, Fibroblasts, Osteoblasts, Basophils, and Mast Cells activate fibroblast differentiation and induce collagen and proteoglycan synthesis for healthy cell production and repair of damaged tissues.

-• Collagen Stimulating Growth Factor stimulates granulocyte and macrophage proliferation for the growth of healthy tissue and blood cells.
+- Collagen Stimulating Growth Factor stimulates granulocyte and macrophage proliferation for the growth of healthy tissue and blood cells.

-• Keratinocyte Growth factor (KGF) Keratinocyte migration, differentiation, and proliferation may optimize conditions for healing and generation of new skin.
+- Keratinocyte Growth factor (KGF) Keratinocyte migration, differentiation, and proliferation may optimize conditions for healing and generation of new skin.

 PRP is the only non-invasive procedure available at this time for hair loss.
 Before PRP, surgical hair transplantation was the only treatment option for those suffering from hair loss.
 Hair transplantation is an expensive and painful process that removes hair follicles from the back of your scalp and transplants them in areas of the scalp with hair loss.
 Although today there are several other hair transplantation options, PRP injections are a holistic, non-invasive treatment for hair growth and regrowth.